ThinkInvis/RoR2-TILER2/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TILER2/blob/master/changelog.md

+**6.1.1**

+- Now defers initial language reload from AutoConfig until after game content has loaded.
+Fixes a minor conflict with ShowDeathCause.
+- Updated R2API dependency to 4.2.1.
+- Switched to NuGet as lib source.

 **6.1.0**

 - Migrated some util methods from other mods into MiscUtil (`GatherEnemies`, `GetRootWithLocators`).